 Sweeter varieties and dessert wines are ideal to drink on its own (chilled and/or with ice) or to accompany appetizers with foie or blue cheese.
 They also pair well with fruit and with any kind of desserts such as fruit tarts, egg sponge, puddings, pastries....

-Now, in El Colmado HK you can find three different types of Muscatel wine, all of them from Valencia and at a very good price now:
+Now, in El Colmado HK you can find the following Muscatel wine, from Valencia and at a very good price: